-BLESSINGS FOR CATHOLIC FAMILY HOMES Christmas .
-Epíphany .
-Ordinary Time It is invigorating to create new family traditions and to continue to practice some of our time-honored Catholic traditions in creative ways.
-When we gather in celebration, we invite God to join our family in prayer, rituals of blessing, conversation, and playfulness.
-We recall that we are part of Christ's family - united with our spiritual ancestors and our sisters and brothers around the globe as imitators of Jesus.
-Christ is with us.
-He waits for us at the center of our home, our sanctuary.
-May the following blessings & prayers bring us ever closer to our Lord and to each other, in peace and love.
+BLESSINGS FOR CATHOLIC FAMILY HOMES Thanksgiving .
+Christmas .
+Epiphany .
+Ordinary Time in Winter

+It is invigorating to create new family traditions and to continue to practice some of our time-honored Catholic traditions in creative ways.
+When we gather in celebration, God is already waiting for us!
+He waits to be included in our family prayer, rituals of blessing, conversation, and playfulness.
+These practices, at the center of our home's sanctuary, also unites us with our spiritual ancestors and our sisters and brothers around the globe, as imitators of Jesus.

+May these blessings and reflective prayers bring us ever closer to our Lord and to each other, in warmth, peace, and love.

 "I have the strength for everything through him who empowers me".
 (Philippians 4:13)